Interesting Private Investigator Facts

 The First Female Detective in the United States

 Kate Warne is considered the first female detective in the United States.
-Hired by the Pinkerton Detective Agency, she was a key player in the foiled assassination attempt of President-Elect Abraham Lincoln in Baltimore in 1861.
+Hired by the Pinkerton Detective Agency, she was a key player in the failed assassination attempt of President-Elect Abraham Lincoln in Baltimore in 1861.
 She disguised herself as a rich Southern lady in order to infiltrate secessionist social gatherings in Baltimore.
 While at these gatherings, she was able to discover details of the assassination plot.

 During the Civil War, she worked in covert war intelligence-gathering.
 She was able to easily penetrate into Southern social gatherings as a woman.